 The University of Minnesota Dental Exchange Program is a cooperative agreement between the State of Montana and the University of Minnesota, which provides a limited number of openings in the Minnesota School of Dentistry for residents of Montana.
-Similar to the WICHE professional student exchange program, Montana pays a support fee to the University of Minnesota on behalf of each funded Montana student to cover a portion of the cost of education and funded students pay a reduced tuition rate at the University of Minnesota.
+Similar to the WICHE professional student exchange program, Montana pays a support fee to the University of Minnesota on behalf of each funded Montana student to cover a portion of the cost of education; funded students then pay a reduced tuition rate at the University of Minnesota (generally non- resident tuition less the state support).

-Eligibility requires that students receive certification as a Montana resident based upon meeting the Montana Board of Regents residency requirements.
-Certification is on a yearly basis and is valid for a period of one year.
-Applications for certification are accepted between July 1st and October 15th of the year prior to entering dental school and are available on our website at: http://mus.edu/psep/default.asp
+Program consideration requires students to be certified as Montana residents based on the Montana Board of Regents residency policy, 940.1 which can be found at: http://www.mus.edu/borpol/bor900/940-1.pdf.
+Certification is on a yearly basis and is valid for a period of one year only.
+Applications for certification are accepted between July 1st and October 15th of the year prior to matriculation into dental school (one year in advance of matriculation) and are available on our website at: http://mus.edu/psep/default.asp.

 Questions regarding state residency certification should be directed to: